rstodden/text-simplification-evaluation/README.md

 # Reference-less Quality Estimation of Text Simplification Systems

-*Note: if you are looking for a tool to evaluate your simplification models, head over to [EASSE](https://github.com/feralvam/easse) instead.*

-This repository contains the original implementation of the evaluation methods presented in [Reference-less Quality Estimation of Text Simplification Systems](https://www.aclweb.org/anthology/W18-7005) (1st Workshop on Automatic Text Adaption, INLG 2018).
+This repository contains the implementation of the analysis and evaluation methods representend in Stodden et al. (2020).
-The version that was used at submission time is on branch [submission](https://github.com/facebookresearch/text-simplification-evaluation/tree/submission).

-You can get a quick glance on what the code does in [demo/reference_less_evaluation.ipynb](https://github.com/facebookresearch/text-simplification-evaluation/blob/master/demo/reference_less_evaluation.ipynb).
+In this paper, we investigate the relevance of text simplification an text readability features for Czech, German, English, Spanish, and Italian text simplification corpora.
+Our multi-lingual and multi-domain corpus analysis shows that the relevance of different features for text simplification is different per corpora, language, and domain.
+This implementation is based on the evaluation method used in [Martin et eal.
+(2018)]((https://www.aclweb.org/anthology/W18-7005)), but it extends it with more features and enables the analysis of other languages than English.

 ## Getting Started